Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-If 50 or more employees are indefinitely laid off in a four-week period, four weeks’ notice or more is required and a filing must be submitted to the Ministry of Labour.
+If 50 or more employees are indefinitely laid off in a four-week period, eight weeks’ notice or more is required and a filing must be submitted to the Ministry of Labour.

 For unionised employees, layoffs are generally governed by a collective agreement.

 Federal rules If 50 or more employees are laid off or terminated in a four-week period, 16 weeks’ notice or more must be provided to the federal Ministry of Labour.
 This notice period is separate from the individual notice and statutory severance pay to which employees may be entitled.
 Federally regulated employees with at least 12 months’ service are entitled to statutory severance pay of either two days’ pay for each completed year of service or five days’ pay – whichever is greater.

 Discipline and termination